 Review of Ueno ZooTripAdvisor Traveler Rating

-- Monday (The day following if it falls on a public holiday, with special Open), New Year's Holiday
+- Monday (The next day for Public holidays, with a temporary Open), New Year's Holiday

 - Credit Card